 How To Make Chicken Bone Broth Recipe

-Next, let me teach you how make chicken bone broth.
+Next, let me teach you how to make chicken bone broth.
 You will need the following.

 Simply fill your large saucepan with water and the ingredients above.
 You may want to break open some of the bones to let extra juices come into your broth, but this step is optional.
 Just be sure to NOT make any bone parts too small that they won’t easily strain out of your broth!

 Once cooked, strain and store.
-I like use use a fine mesh strainer to get a nice clear broth.
+I like to use a fine mesh strainer to get a nice clear broth.
 Alternately, drink it right away while it’s still warm and yummy.
 MMMMmmm!

 How long to cook for chicken bone broth?

 You will want to cook at a medium to medium/low simmer for 2-3 hours.
 A friend of mine has good success with using a crockpot instead of a saucepan, and she lets it all simmer 5-6 hours on medium/low setting.

 How To Make Bone Broth In Batches

 The last thing, I would like to share with you a handy broth making tip.
 I discovered this a few years ago, and still use it.
 A few years ago, I did the GAPS diet, which relies heavily on broths and soups.
 I was making bone broth constantly because I used it quickly.
 This was very helpful for my body and digestive system.
 However, it was time-consuming.
 After awhile, I began saving the bones in the freezer until I was ready to make a large batch.
 Viola!
 Simple and fast, I could now make my delicious and healthy bone broth in large batches.
 Now you can do the same thing.
 After cooking up a large batch, I simply freeze my broth into 1-2 cup portion sizes until I need it.